cindy mctee

 Bell Tree

-There are elements or danger in Klee's painting: arrows piercing some of the birds, a hazardous gaping hole or ditch, and the presence of an exclamation mark which is a recurring symbol in Klee's work meant to suggest impending doom.
-The danger elements in my piece consist of many large silences (musical holes) the players risk falling into if they're not attentive
+There are elements of danger in Klee's painting: arrows piercing some of the birds, a gaping hole or ditch the birds might fall into, and the presence of an exclamation mark which is a recurring symbol in Klee's work meant to suggest impending doom.
+The danger elements in my piece consist of many large silences, or musical holes, which the players risk falling into if they're not attentive.